Best Baby Carrier for Hiking

 You might look a bit silly carrying your child around the front yard, but better to be comfortable now before heading out.

-First, try hoisting an empty carrier.
+- Try hoisting an empty backpack.
 Lift the top handle first and then slip on the shoulder straps.
 Buckle the hip belt for safety.

 This will always be easier if you have a partner there to help you, but you should build some confidence doing it your self regardless.